MathClubISIB/mathclubisib.github.io/content/activities/udgrp/winter_2023.md

 ## Random Walks, Stochastic Processes, and Brownian Motion

 Probability theory involves analyzing event behavior over a significant time span.
-This WRP aims to explore fundamental concepts and the roots of random processes without delving into technical details, offering an intuitive understanding.
+This UDGRP aims to explore fundamental concepts and the roots of random processes without delving into technical details, offering an intuitive understanding.
 We will begin by discussing important results such as the Law of Large Numbers and the Central Limit Theorem.
 Then, we'll examine examples of random processes, with a primary focus on connecting Brownian Motion to a simple random walk on the real line.
 The project will also explore Brownian Motion's properties, including its application in analyzing the Empirical Distribution Function, hitting times, arc sine law, drift, and Markov processes.
 If time allows, we may introduce Time Series, with a focus on the Kalman Filter and Optimal Transport.

-While there are no prerequisites for this WRP, having knowledge of results like the Law of Large Numbers, the Central Limit Theorem (excluding proofs), standard distributions, and covariance/correlation can be beneficial.
+While there are no prerequisites for this UDGRP, having knowledge of results like the Law of Large Numbers, the Central Limit Theorem (excluding proofs), standard distributions, and covariance/correlation can be beneficial.

 - **Primary References:**
   - _Stochastic Processes_ -- Sheldon M. Ross